• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Home » Recipes » Vegan » Quick Pink Beet Hummus
+Home » Recipes » Dinner » Quick Pink Beet Hummus

 Beautiful pink dip that is ready in no time and tastes delicious.
 This beet hummus is vegan, gluten free and has a rich creamy texture.
 The beet flavor is not very strong and the dish is high in protein.
 Win-win!